stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 **Starting state**: ⌚ Period Clock: Stopped, ⌚ Jam Clock: Stopped or timing Team Time Out

-1. Ensure Watch 1 (the period clock backup) is stopped immediately at the fourth whistle of the first set of four whistle blasts that marked the stoppage of play.
+1. Ensure your Period Clock is stopped immediately at the fourth whistle of the first set of four whistle blasts that marked the stoppage of play.
-1. Perform the appropriate ongoing visual cue for the type of play stoppage while positioned on or next to the Pivot Line.
+2. Perform the appropriate ongoing visual cue for the type of play stoppage while positioned on or next to the Pivot Line.
 (See [WFTDA Officiating Cues, Codes, and Signals](https://static.wftda.com/officiating/wftda-officiating-cues-codes-and-signals.pdf)).
 You may stop performing the visual cue once the scoreboard shows the correct type of play stoppage (Officiating Procedures 4.3-4).
-1. Verify the scoreboard period clock and communicate any required adjustments to the scoreboard operator.
+3. Verify the scoreboard period clock and communicate any required adjustments to the scoreboard operator.
 See under **Correcting the period clock**.
-3. At the conclusion of the stoppage of play, execute the steps under **Before each jam that does not directly follow another jam**.
+4. At the conclusion of the stoppage of play, execute the steps under **Before each jam that does not directly follow another jam**.

 ---